redBorder/druid_config/README.md

 require 'druid_config'
 ```

+## Query Druid data

+The purpose of this gem is to query Druid cluster status.
+If you want to query Druid data, I recommend you to use [ruby-druid gem](https://github.com/ruby-druid/ruby-druid).

 # Initialization

 `Cluster` is the base class to perform queries.
 To initialize it send the Zookeeper URI and options as arguments: